acend/cilium-basics-training/content/en/docs/06/_index.md

 ![Cilium editor backend allow rule](cilium_editor_backend-allow-ingress.png)

 * Copy the policy YAML into a file named `backend-allow-ingress-frontend.yaml`.
+Make sure to use the `Networkpolicy` and not the `CiliumNetworkPolicy`.

 The file should look like this: